Atlanta's proposed second airport: Alternatives

-An additional commercial airport for the Atlanta metropolitan area could be created by expansion of an existing general aviation airport, conversion of an air force base or by new construction on a greenfield site.
+An additional commercial airport for the Atlanta metropolitan area could be created by expansion of an existing general aviation airport, by conversion of an Air Force base, or by new construction on a greenfield site.

 Silver Comet Field at Paulding Northwest Atlanta Airport

 In 1975, in anticipation of a second airport, the City of Atlanta purchased 10165 acre of land west of the city in Paulding County for 925 $/acre.
-In early 2007 Paulding County purchased 162 acre of the property for a new general aviation airport (opened in 2009 as Paulding County Regional Airport), however Atlanta's second commercial airport could still be built on the remaining property.
+In early 2007, Paulding County purchased 162 acre of the property for a new general aviation airport (opened in 2009 as Paulding County Regional Airport); Atlanta's second commercial airport could still be built on the remaining property.
 Paulding County is unserved by either rapid transit or freeways.

 Dawson Forest

 The City of Atlanta also owns 10130 acre of land located southwest of Dawsonville, Georgia, which was purchased in 1972 from Lockheed, and was the previous site of the Georgia Nuclear Aircraft Laboratory (GNAL).
 The property is currently referred to as the Dawson Forest City of Atlanta Tract, and managed by the Georgia Forestry Commission with a trail system open to the public.
 The tract is located approximately 10 mi from the end of limited access on State Route 400 north of Cumming, Georgia.
-An area of 3 acre previously occupied by GNAL was restricted following 1978 testing which found residual nuclear radiation from the experiments performed there.
+An area of 3 acre previously occupied by GNAL was restricted following 1978 testing that found residual nuclear radiation from the experiments performed there.
 Subsequent studies in 1991 and 1997 found radiation levels to be at or slightly above normal background levels.
 The property also encompasses Amicalola Creek, which various groups are lobbying to be designated as a scenic river.
 The forest has also been proposed for use as a major reservoir for the city of Atlanta water system.